TouchGuide: Inference-Time Steering of Visuomotor Policies via Touch Guidance: Experiments

 \section{Experiments}

 In this section, we evaluate the proposed TouchGuide framework and the TacUMI data-collection system across five challenging tasks.
-Specifically, our experiments are designed to answer the following questions: \textbf{Q1.} How does tactile feedback improve fine-grained robotic manipulation? \textbf{Q2.} How does TouchGuide perform compared to prior visuo-tactile policies? \textbf{Q3.} Does TouchGuide generalize across different robots, tactile sensors, and policies? \textbf{Q4.} Can TacUMI efficiently provide high-quality data for precise contact-rich tasks?
+Specifically, our experiments are designed to answer the following questions: \textbf{Q1.} How does tactile feedback improve fine-grained robotic manipulation? \textbf{Q2.} How does TouchGuide perform compared to prior visuo-tactile policies? \textbf{Q3.} Does TouchGuide generalize across different robots, tactile sensors, and policies? \textbf{Q4.} Is the TouchGuide fusion framework robust and generalizable under visual domain shifts and occlusions? \textbf{Q5.} Can TacUMI efficiently provide high-quality data for precise contact-rich tasks?